Existence of processes violating causal inequalities on time-delocalised subsystems: Results

+In the following, we outline the proof.
+All technical proofs and calculations for this tripartite construction are given in Supplementary Note~\hyperref[app:tripartite_proof]{3}.\\

-\textit{Outline of proof.} The existence of a temporal circuit as in Fig.~\ref{fig:tripartite_implementation_main} is shown in Appendix~\ref{app:tripartite_circuit}.
-It follows from the result that all unitary extensions of bipartite processes can be implemented as ``variations of the quantum switch''~\cite{barrett20,yokojima20}, in which the time of the two local operations is controlled coherently.
+\textit{Outline of proof.} The existence of a temporal circuit as in Fig.~\ref{fig:tripartite_implementation_main} is shown in Supplementary Note~\hyperref[app:tripartite_circuit]{3~A}.
+It follows from the result that all unitary extensions of bipartite processes can be implemented as \emph{variations of the quantum switch}~\cite{barrett20,yokojima20}, in which the time of the two local operations is controlled coherently.
 Any unitary extension of a tripartite process can thus be implemented as a variation of the quantum switch, with two local operations whose time is controlled coherently, and which is composed of circuit operations that depend on the third local operation.
-The
+The isomorphisms $J_{\textup{in}}: \HS^{A_I B_I C_I Y Z} \to \HS^{T_1 T_2 \bar T_1' \bar T_2' Q_1 P_O}$ and $J_{\textup{out}}: \HS^{ T_1' T_2' \bar T_1 \bar T_2 Q_2' F_I} \to \HS^{A_O B_O C_O \bar Y \bar Z}$ (where $Y, Z, \bar Y$ and $\bar Z$ are appropriate complementary subsystems) are defined in Supplementary Note~\hyperref[app:iso_tripartite]{3~B}, based on a specific decomposition of unitarily extended process vectors which plays a central role in the bipartite proof (cf. Eq.~\eqref{eq:decomp_bipartite}), and which generalises to the multipartite case (cf. Eq.~\eqref{eq:decomp_tripartite}).